 Purchasing orders the component and maintains the part information database.

-The CAD department creates based on the part information databases.
+The CAD department creates library parts based on the part information databases.

 A bill of materials is created from the schematic.

 This information is traditionally held in separate systems: purchasing will own the part information system while engineering will own the CAD system that creates the bill of materials.
 In some companies the different documents and forms are still distributed on paper, requiring more labor to incorporate them into the next system.

 Eventually, some of your PCB are going to become obsolete

 In a traditional part management system, where the ownership of part data is transferred from department to department, the data may not get updated in a timely manner, or it may even get lost completely.
 Take for example a unique connector part that you have used in an older design.
 When you originally specified it, the part was researched and ordered by purchasing, who then updated the part information system with the connector details.
 You completed the design, the parts were ordered, and everything worked as it should.

 With boards being built from existing part stocks, no one noticed that the original unique connector had been superseded with an updated version by the vendor.
 When stock of the connector ran low, your purchasing department discovered that they were no longer able to order the original part, and they ordered the updated part instead.
 Unfortunately, the updated part had a slightly different footprint and wouldn’t work with your original design.
 Now you have a shipment of unusable parts on hand for bare boards that cannot be assembled.

 Stay ahead of the part game with obsolescence management software